 \subsection{The equilibrium prior}

-A magnetic confinement fusion device confines the plasma particles with high kinetic energy by the magnetic force of the plasma currents and the magnetic field.
-This magnetic force counteracts the kinetic force of the plasma particles due to the plasma pressure gradient and keeps the plasma in a macroscopic equilibrium state, which can be described by the MHD force balance equation:
+As described previously, a plasma can be confined in an equilibrium state in which the plasma pressure gradient is balanced out by the magnetic force.
+This MHD equilibrium can be described by the MHD force balance equation:

-where $J$ is the plasma current density, $B$ is the magnetic field and $p$ is the isotropic pressure of the plasma particles.
-For axisymmetric plasmas, this force balance can be given in term of the toroidal current density $J_\phi$, poloidal current flux $F$ and pressure $p$, by the Grad-Shafranov equation \cite{Grad1958,Shafranov1963}, which can be written as:
+where $J$ is the plasma current density, $B$ the magnetic field and $p$ the isotropic plasma pressure.
+For an axisymmetric plasma, this force balance can be given in terms of toroidal current density $J_\phi$, poloidal current flux $F$ and pressure $p$ by the Grad-Shafranov equation \cite{Grad1958, Shafranov1963}: